cap-js/cap-getting-started-tutorial/exercises/01_java_setting_up_bas_dev_environment.md

 # Setting up Dev Environment

-1. Open the [Business Application Studio](https://lcapteched.eu10cf.applicationstudio.cloud.sap/index.html) -> open this page in a new browser tab
+1. For SAP internal users (inside SAP network) you can use the following link to accesss BAS: https://go.sap.corp/bas_cap

-2. For the login you'll need credentials that you can generate [here](https://cap-enablement-team.launchpad.cfapps.eu12.hana.ondemand.com/a6f9aec4-7c3b-4059-a3b6-4b66229a7926.sapfecapcredentials.credentialsservice-0.0.1/index.html) -> open this page in a new browser tab.
+2. All others can use the [Business Application Studio](https://lcapteched.eu10cf.applicationstudio.cloud.sap/index.html) -> open this page in a new browser tab.
+For the login you'll need credentials that you can generate [here](https://cap-enablement-team.launchpad.cfapps.eu12.hana.ondemand.com/a6f9aec4-7c3b-4059-a3b6-4b66229a7926.sapfecapcredentials.credentialsservice-0.0.1/index.html) -> open this page in a new browser tab.
 Retrieve a user by clicking the `Get fresh credentials` button.

 3. Once logged in, click on `Create Dev Space`
 <br/>